rohang9000/cdk-pipeline-templates/README.md

 # Initialize with a specific template
 cdk init --from-github rohang9000/cdk-pipeline-templates --template-path default --language=typescript

-# Or use the shorthand for GitHub
+# Another example with different template
 cdk init --from-github rohang9000/cdk-pipeline-templates --template-path S3Deploy --language=python
 ```

 **Note**: This repository contains multiple CDK pipeline templates, so you must specify `--template-path` to choose which template to use.
+Since each template supports 5 languages, you must also specify `--language`.

 ### Available Templates